Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 A3011Introduced, Referred to Assembly Public Safety and Preparedness Committee

-Would prohibit law enforcement agencies from using drones in their operations, restricting police and government drone use
+Would prohibit law enforcement agencies from using drones, reflecting privacy and surveillance concerns.

 Last action: January 13, 2026

-Would create a fourth-degree crime for operating a drone equipped with a weapon or weapon-like device
+Would create a fourth-degree crime for operating a drone equipped with a weapon.

 Last action: January 13, 2026